 Of course, you may say, there are lots of navigator applications on the market, but a chatbot is something you can “talk” to as well.

 At the same time, voice assistants can also help logistics companies to reach their customers, too.
 The UPS chatbot that we mentioned before responds to plain speech answering delivery-related questions.

-Chatbots are an excellent source of information that they can gather quickly, easily and in large quantities.
+Chatbots in logistics are an excellent source of information that they can gather quickly, easily and in large quantities.

 They can collect and organize data from customers, warehouses, suppliers, vehicles, and personnel.
 This data can then be analyzed and used for operations planning, machine learning, promotional campaigns.

-Based on the data collected during the conversations with customers, chatbots can provide valuable insights on the success of promotional campaigns, the quality of customer experience, the effectiveness of communication channels.
+Based on the data collected during the conversations with customers, chatbots can provide valuable insights into the success of promotional campaigns, the quality of customer experience, the effectiveness of communication channels.